TID-Lab/Aggie-FuCo/README.md

    - Use this command: `git clone https://github.com/TID-Lab/aggie.git`.
    - `cd aggie`
 1. Copy `config/secrets.json.example` to `config/secrets.json`.

+   - ask current developers for a copy of the secrets.json

-   - Set `adminPassword` to the default password your want to use for the `admin` user during installation.
+   - <del>Set `adminPassword` to the default password your want to use for the `admin` user during installation.
-   - For production, set `log_user_activity` flag to `true`.
+   - <del>For production, set `log_user_activity` flag to `true`.
 For testing, set it as `false` (default value).
-   - If using hate speech indication icons, set hateSpeechThreshold at the threshold the icon appears (.0 - 1) and set enable to true.
+   - <del>If using hate speech indication icons, set hateSpeechThreshold at the threshold the icon appears (.0 - 1) and set enable to true.</del>

 1. (optional, rarely needed) To make https work, you need to copy your SSL certificate information to the `config` folder (two files named `key.pem` and `cert.pem`).

    - If you do not have the certificate you can create a new self-signed certificate with the following command:
      `openssl req -x509 -newkey rsa:2048 -keyout key.pem -out cert.pem -days 365`
    - This will allow you to start the server but it will generate unsafe warnings in the browser.
 You will need a real trusted certificate for production use.
    - Adding the `-nodes` flag will generate an unencrypted private key, allowing you to run tests without passphrase prompt

-1. Hate speech detection is available for Burmese language.
+1. <del>Hate speech detection is available for Burmese language.
 Set up steps are listed in Semi-automated installation script.
 In config/secrets.json, set the detectHateSpeech parameter to true.
 The API will run on http://localhost:5000.
-User will never directly interact with this API.
+User will never directly interact with this API.</del>

 1. Run `npm install` from the project directory.
    - This installs all dependencies.

 ### Development

 1. Use `npm run dev:all` for development.
-   - In your terminal, a user and password were generated.
+   - <del>In your terminal, a user and password were generated.
 You will use these credentials to log into the application.
 Example: `"admin" user created with password "password"`.
    - you can run frontend and backend in separate shells with `npm run dev:frontend` and `npm run dev:backend`
 1. Navigate to `https://localhost:8000` in your browser.
    - This will show you the running site.
 Login with the user name and password from your terminal mentioned above.